jmlia/rmines/README.md

 ## TODO

-- Keep track of and print the total playing time.
 - Ask the user if they would like to start a new game after the current one is over.
 - Give the user the possibility of saving their progress and resume the game later.
-- Move the `Board` structure and its `impl` block to a separate crate.
 - Write many more tests!
 - Refactor the `explore` function to make it more efficient.
 - Make the user interface more functional (perhaps through third-patry crates